 In the meantime, Brem and her daughter Andrea Wolf are creating new ways to support and empower women through the Brem Foundation, a charitable organization started by her patients almost 20 years ago that provides education, access to diagnostic tests, and physician training, so that more breast cancers are caught at earlier, curable stages.
-They encourage women to continue their self-exams and to prioritize breast-cancer screenings when doctors resume appointments.
+They encourage women to continue their self-exams and to prioritize breast-cancer screenings as doctors have resumed appointments.

-The Brem Foundation is moving its education online, creating original videos, including one honored by the Webby Awards.
+The Brem Foundation moved its education online, creating original videos, including one honored by the Webby Awards.
 “We’re working on building a digital library from scratch, so we can adjust to the new times and make people remember that breast care is still important,” Wolf says.

 Henry and Rachel Brem and their grandchildren.
 The couple both tested positive for COVID-19 in March, and had to recover at home.
 For Rachel Brem, it took a month before the infection cleared her body.
 Image credit: Rachel Brem.

-The foundation is adapting its Re-Bra program, in which women undergoing breast surgery donate their pre-surgery bras to women in need, to make masks out of the donated bras instead.
-It’s also launching the Brem COVID-19 Emergency Initiative, a fund to help women get access to breast care when doctors can offer screenings again.
-The organization is particularly considering how to help low-income or immigrant women, who may have especially limited access to resources.
-Upcoming featured digital events include American businesswomen Carly Fiorina (May 19), Jean Case (May 26) and Valerie Jarrett (June 2), who have all teamed up to support the foundation’s COVID-19 and breast care efforts.
+The foundation adapted its Re-Bra program, in which women undergoing breast surgery donate their pre-surgery bras to women in need, to make masks out of the donated bras instead.
+It also launched the Brem COVID-19 Emergency Initiative, a fund to help women get access to breast care when doctors can offer screenings again.
+The organization is considering how to help low-income or immigrant women, who may have especially limited access to resources.

 And the support they need isn’t just physical.
 During their weeks of illness, Brem and her husband became acutely aware of the profound isolation that COVID-19 causes.
 Banned from visiting, all Wolf could do was wake up each morning hoping her parents would report some improvement overnight.
 “We are a very close family in general, a very physical family, in that we’re with each other a lot and give hugs a lot,” Wolf says.
 “You can’t be with them, and that was very challenging.”